 Its knowledge of the market and its position as specialist have for many years enabled SOGECLAIR to innovate, anticipate the major changes in the sector, and notably accomplish a geographical diversification in 2014.
-SOGECLAIR's activity in 2016, up by 6.8% like for like, including 17.2% growth on its international markets, attests to the relevance of the internationalisation strategy it implements.
+SOGECLAIR's activity in 2017, up by 7.9% like for like, including 9.7% growth on its international markets, attests to the relevance of the internationalisation strategy it implements.

 - In response to its customers' needs, SOGECLAIR today provides comprehensive services at the European and worldwide levels.
-Thanks to its 15 years of international experience with more than 41% of its workforce and 53.6 % of its sales, SOGECLAIR has based its international development model on sharing its experience beginning either with startups or acquisitions; and offshoring which brings together, on the one hand, work in low-cost zones to reduce production costs and, on the other hand, offset to partially meet the compensation targets and make it possible to reduce the impact of strong currency variations.
-In this perspective, SOGECLAIR set up a subsidiary in Tunisia in 2009. - In order to advance further in its approach to customer satisfaction, SOGECLAIR also has a comprehensive offering going from design, and production support through to followup of the product in service.
+Thanks to its 15 years of international experience with more than 47% of its workforce and 54.5 % of its sales, SOGECLAIR has based its international development model on sharing its experience beginning either with startups or acquisitions; and offshoring which brings together, on the one hand, work in low-cost zones to reduce production costs and, on the other hand, offset to partially meet the compensation targets and make it possible to reduce the impact of strong currency variations.
+In this perspective, SOGECLAIR set up a subsidiary in Tunisia in 2009 and one in Morocco in 2017. - In order to advance further in its approach to customer satisfaction, SOGECLAIR also has a comprehensive offering going from design, and production support through to follow-up of the product in service.
 This support for the players in the area of the in-service life of aircraft, is made possible thanks to the structuring of SOGECLAIR's know-how and experience in engineering and production.